Deep River Boys: Musical career

 The last surviving early member of the group, Jimmy Lundy, lived in Portsmouth, Virginia and died in October 2007, in Maryview Hospital in Portsmouth, Virginia.

-Two later members of the group are still alive: Ronnie Bright was the bass of the Deep River Boys from 1964 until 1968.
-After leaving the group he went to the Coasters, from which he has now retired.
-Eddie Whaley Jr (the son of Eddie Whaley of the comedy duo Scott and Whaley) was tenor of the Deeps from 1969 until 1971.
-He was born in Brighton, England, but now lives in Florida.
+Ronnie Bright was the bass of the Deep River Boys from 1964 until 1968.
+After leaving the group, he joined the Coasters.
+He died in 2015.

+Eddie Whaley Jr. (the son of Eddie Whaley of the comedy duo Scott and Whaley), the last surviving member of the Deep River Boys, was tenor from 1969 until 1971.
+He was born in Brighton, England, had a role as a child in the film Black Narcissus, and now lives in Florida.

 Awards and honors

 In 2019, their 1941 single "They Look Like Men of War" was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".